 In addition to tuition, SIT Study Abroad program fees cover room and board throughout the program.
 When room and/or board are not taken with the group, students will be given a stipend to cover related expenses.
 SIT will cover daily commuting costs, if any, and excursions that are part of the normal program itinerary.
-During the ISP period, students will receive a stipend for basic room and board, remaining stipend is to be for ISP associated travel and project costs.
-Any extra domestic travel, interpretation services, or supplies necessary for the ISP may be the students' responsibility.
+Any domestic travel, interpretation services, or supplies are the students' responsibility.
 Please plan accordingly.